musl/cantor/README.md

 entire set of assets - the `static` directory is not needed to deploy this application.

+## Docker

-See (Dockerfile)[./Dockerfile] for an example of a bare container you can deploy and run.
-Hint: try running `make docker` if you have docker available locally.
+See [Dockerfile](./Dockerfile) for an example of a bare container image you can deploy.
+Hint: try running `make docker` if you have docker setup.
+See [Makefile](./Makefile) for more details.